Parliamentary Boundaries Act 1832

-The Parliamentary Boundaries Act 1832 was an Act of the Parliament of the United Kingdom which defined the parliamentary divisions (constituencies) in England and Wales required by the Reform Act 1832.
+The Parliamentary Boundaries Act 1832 (2 & 3 Will.
+4. c.
+64) was an act of the Parliament of the United Kingdom which defined the parliamentary divisions (constituencies) in England and Wales required by the Reform Act 1832.
 The boundaries were largely those recommended by a boundary commission headed by the surveyor Thomas Drummond.

 Provisions

-Sections 1 to 25 of the Act defined the divisions of those larger counties of England which under the Reform Act were to be divided into two divisions.
+Sections 1 to 25 of the act defined the divisions of those larger counties of England which under the Reform Act 1832 were to be divided into two divisions.
 This did not include the seven counties which were to return three members each.

-Sections 26 and 27 and Schedule M dealt with detached parts of counties.
-It provided that most detached parts (identified in Schedule M) were to form part of the parliamentary county and division in which they were geographically located, rather than of the county to which they otherwise formed a part.
+Sections 26 and 27 and schedule M dealt with detached parts of counties.
+It provided that most detached parts (identified in schedule M) were to form part of the parliamentary county and division in which they were geographically located, rather than of the county to which they otherwise formed a part.
 Section 28 provided that liberties and other places with a separate jurisdiction (but not the counties corporate of Bristol, Exeter, Lichfield, Norwich, or Nottingham) were to be included in the county and division in which they were geographically located.

 Sections 29 to 34 prescribed polling districts and polling places within each constituency.

-Sections 35 to 37 and Schedule O defined the boundaries of each parliamentary borough.
+Sections 35 to 37 and schedule O defined the boundaries of each parliamentary borough.
 In ancient boroughs these replaced boundaries established by charter or prescription, often centuries out of date.
 The commissioners favoured rational boundaries, encompassing an urban centre with some suburban room for growth.
 However, some of the smaller boroughs to escape disfranchisement were given large rural tracts to increase the represented population.